stidjaco/GMSEUS/README.md

 * Consider installation year accuracy from TZ-SAM, should it be the constructed_before date alone, or average of before and after?
 Currently average.
 * Consider moving panel-row QAQC3 to script5 with other QAQC (currently script7).
 * Manually digitize/georectify remaining point data (1,490 points)
+* Some OSM panel-rows are module assembly, can be buffered and dissovled in `script1` by 1 meter?
+Result is a few fixed-axis arrays that look like dua-axis.
 * Regarding CWSD:
     * In `script1` preprocessing, remove double-counted exact overlapping arrays (installation year distinct, consider how to approach).
 We currently have to do this in `script7`.
     * Consider dropping CWSD on spatial priority list, often qualitatively under-represents array bounds.